ArcInstitute/bqtools/README.md

 - Blocks until all pipes are fully read (prevents data loss)
 - Auto-scales to CPU count with `-p0` (default)
 - Pipes can be read sequentially *or* in parallel without blocking.

+Note: This feature is not available on Windows.